Mary Beard

 2. J.K.
 Rowling, author of the Harry Potter Series.

-3. J.R.R.
-Tolkien, author of The Lord of the Rings Series.
+3. Neil Gaiman, author of the American Gods Series.

-4. Agatha Christie, author of the novel: And Then There Were None / Ten Little Indians.
+4. Agatha Christie, author of: And Then There Were None / Ten Little Indians.

 Mary Beard: F.A.Q